tedz2usa/pbd_demo/README.md

 * Using custom route to allow action name to be displayed in url with an aesthetic hyphen rather than an underscore.
 	- For example, '/account/change-password' instead of '/account/change_password'
 	- And '/listing-subscription/:action/:id' instead of '/listing_ownership/:action:id'
+* Changing integer position values of one listing updates the position values of everything underneath, using the Ruby gem, 'acts_as_list'.

 SQL Relational Database: PostgreSQL
 -----------------------------------